mpdf/mpdf.github.io/reference/mpdf-variables/autofontgroupsize.md

 - <a href="{{ "/reference/mpdf-variables/uselang.html" | prepend: site.baseurl }}">useLang</a> - Specify whether to recognise and support the HTML attribute lang
 - <a href="{{ "/reference/mpdf-variables/autofontgroupsize.html" | prepend: site.baseurl }}">SetAutoFont()</a> - Use AutoFont to auto-detect text language in HTML input
-- <a href="index0c23.html?tid=346">disableMultilingualJustify</a> - Specify whether to disable text justification in multilingual documents
+- disableMultilingualJustify (mPDF < 6.0) - Specify whether to disable text justification in multilingual documents
 - <a href="{{ "/fonts-languages/lang-v5-x.html" | prepend: site.baseurl }}">lang</a> - Information on mPDF support for the HTML attribute lang